lumen-cms/lumen-cms/README.md

 * Teaser text (richt text)
 * Body text (rich text)

-### Customize content elements
+### Customize content elements and layout
 There are two ways of customizing your website render.
-Either you overwrite an existing component or you want to create a new custom content element.
+Either you overwrite an existing component or you want to create a new custom content element or you extend the current content elements
-#### Overwrite
+#### Overwrite components
 Overwrite existing components with keeping the exact name and pass a new path.
 Keep the same [group and componentName](/lib/templates/plugins/components) and webpack will bundle your customized file instead of the default file.
 ```
 components: {